Table of Contents

 Memory settings let you customize recipes and have them saved for a later date or for others to try out.
 This feature works especially well in the top commercial espresso machine available on the market such as those used in Coffee Shops.

-Having single shot and double shot filters as part of the package is always great as not every espresso machine comes with them.
+Having single shot and double shot filters as part of the package is always great as not every espresso maker comes with them.

 Something as simple as a rotating steam wand can become a deal breaker.
 If it doesn’t spin 360 degrees and stops at 180, it might not be good enough for everyone’s needs.